 If you have been accused of check fraud, the best thing you can do is work with an experienced Indianapolis check fraud lawyer who is ready to prove your innocence in court.
 Check fraud charges often arise because of mistakes, like thinking you had more money in your account than you did.
 There is no denying that a mistake can make you look bad in the eyes of the law.
 However, an unintentional blunder is not enough to convict you and send you to jail.
 You need a fraud attorney who is ready to learn about your situation and defend you in court.

-At Hessler Law, we are ready to hear from you.
+At Hessler Law, our Indianapolis criminal defense lawyers are ready to hear from you.
 We will take a hard look at the evidence against you and build you the strongest defense possible under the law.
 Call us today at (317) 886-8800 to schedule a consultation.

 Indiana Check Fraud Law

 Indiana Code Section 35-43-5-5 outlines the actions that constitute check fraud within the state.
 You can be charged and convicted of check fraud if you knowingly or intentionally issue or deliver a check, draft, or order on credit for the payment of or to acquire money or property, while you know it will not be paid or honored by the bank or credit institution.